 31. What are hyperparameters?
 List the hyperparameters used in a neural network.

-Long Short-Term Memory (LSTM) is a variant of the recurrent neural network that can learn long-term dependencies.
-It uses three gates: forget gate, input, output gate, and standard units to include a ‘memory cell’ that helps maintain the information in memory for long periods.
-It uses the feedback loop and gates to “remember” & “forget” information.
+Long-short-term memory (LSTM) is a variant of the recurrent neural network that can learn long-term dependencies.
+It uses three gates: a forget gate, an input and output gate, and standard units to include a ‘memory cell’ that helps maintain the information in memory for long periods.
+It uses the feedback loop and gates to “remember” and “forget” information.

 The LSTM network works in the following manner:

-• Step 3: The network calculates to decide which part of the current state would make it to the output.
+- Step 3: The network calculates to decide which part of the current state should be output.

 Gated Recurrent Unit (GRU) is a special case of LSTM.
 It uses two gates: a reset gate and an update gate.
 The reset gate decides how to combine the new input with the previous time steps’ memory.
 The update gate decides how much of the last memory should be kept.
-The update gate of GRU is the combination of the input and forget gate of LSTM.
+The update gate of GRU combines the input and forget gate of LSTM.

 GRU is preferred over LSTM as LSTM can become complex by having an additional gate.
-GRU also resolves the vanishing gradient problem, operates faster, and takes less memory consumption as GRU does not have internal memory.
+GRU also resolves the vanishing gradient problem, operates faster, and consumes less memory as it does not have internal memory.

 33. What are Autoencoders?
 What is the use of Autoencoders?

 Autoencoders is an unsupervised deep learning algorithm.
-Its goal is to automatically learn to map the inputs to the corresponding outputs without any supervision and direction.
-It comprises of two parts (which are different from the Encoder-Decoder model):
+Its goal is to automatically learn to map the inputs to the corresponding outputs without any supervision or direction.
+It comprises two parts (which are different from the Encoder-Decoder model):

-Autoencoders are primarily used for dimensionality reduction to decrease the size of the inputs into a smaller representation and are also used for image reconstruction, denoising images, and image colorization.
+Autoencoders are primarily used for dimensionality reduction, decreasing the size of the inputs into a smaller representation.
+They are also used for image reconstruction, denoising images, and image colorization.

 34. What are GANs?